 • Adept in ICT with access to a computer.

 We’re especially looking for someone with skills and experience in the following areas:

 • Finance, including accounting, bookkeeping and budgeting.

 • Preparing financial records for our accountant and Companies House.

 • Knowledge on CIC fundraising strategy and law.

 • Preparing accounts and budgets for grant applications.

 • Strategic planning for the organisation.

 If you have the skills, time and enthusiasm to help guide The Positive Herd Project as a board director then we’d love to hear from you.
-To apply please send a current CV and short cover letter detailing why you would be a suitable candidate.
-Successful applicants will be invited to meet for a short interview and to fill out the relevant application forms.
-Deadline for applications 31st July 2020.
+To apply please send a current CV and the Board Director Application Form (below) to firstname.lastname@example.org.
+Successful applicants will be invited to meet for a short interview.

 The Positive Herd Project respects and adheres to the Equality Act (2012) and recruits in line with the Equality and Diversity Policy.